SNStatComp/GenericValidationRules/README.md

 # GenericValidationRules

-Draft implementations of generic validation rules in R-validate syntax
+Draft implementations of [generic ESS validation rules](pkg/inst/doc/20180202_maintypes.pdf) in R-validate syntax.
+These are the 20 most commonly used data validation checks as defined by Eurostat.

 This is work in progress.